 Overall, Bellevue has 60 parks, with a population of just over 100,000.
 It’s THE prototypical green mid-century suburb of Seattle, and perhaps the most financially successful.
 Due to business friendly policies, and the success of Kemper Freeman and his family, the City is home to many major corporations including Mircosoft (who also has offices in nearby Redmond).
 According to this article written in 2005, the city did not raise taxes from 1990-2005.

 There’s somewhat of a “rivalry” between Seattle (west of Lake Washington) and Bellevue (east of Lake Wa.).
 Bellevue features low density planning, wide streets, and seems to resist many smart growth concepts.
-In contrast, Seattle has embraced smart growth, and is part of Dr. Lizz Dunn’s “Preservation Green Lab,” featuring Seattle, San Francisco, and Dubuque, Iowa as smart growth prototypes: http://smartgrowthusa.wordpress.com/2010/06/18/seattle-san-francisco-dubuque-iowa-to-become-smart-growth-carbon-taxed-meccas-preservation-green-lab/
+In contrast, Seattle has embraced smart growth, and is part of Dr. Lizz Dunn’s “Preservation Green Lab,” featuring Seattle, San Francisco, and Dubuque, Iowa as smart growth prototypes: https://smartgrowthusa.wordpress.com/2010/06/18/seattle-san-francisco-dubuque-iowa-to-become-smart-growth-carbon-taxed-meccas-preservation-green-lab/

 Indeed, in some ways, Bellevue is the “Scottsdale” of Seattle.
 Scottsdale, Arizona is a large suburb of Phoenix, with well over 100,000 people.
 Bellevue, Washington is a large suburb of Seattle, Washington.